Heart failure (or heart failure) is a serious disease that after 65 years of age is the leading cause of hospitalization (Video).

 Reduce your consumption of salt

-Taking care of yourself means becoming responsible for your own well-being and body care with the help of the treating doctors and family members.
+Taking care of yourself means becoming responsible for your own well-being and for the care of your body with the help of the treating doctors and family members.

 Take your prescribed medications, even if you feel better